 You’ll usually want to use as high an aperture as possible on your lens (f/1.4, 1.8, 2, 2.8 etc), or as long a lens as possible (or try zooming right in) to help blur the foreground and background elements and keep the viewer’s focus on the subject.

-Take a look at the final tip below for my recommendations for lenses that can achieve the ‘blurred foreground/background’ effect easily.
+Take a look at the final tip below for my recommendations for lenses that can achieve the ‘blurred foreground/background’ effect easily, or if you’re using a smartphone, check out this guide on apps to blur the background.

 Layering needn’t always necessitate blurring of the foreground and background – you can also use other means to direct the viewer’s eye, such as different lighting or silhouettes as in the photo above.